axelarnetwork/axelar-docs/pages/dev/get-started.md

 4. deploying those contracts to testnet. (links TBD)
 5. then updating frontend to point to testnet contracts, running the example, and then where to view status on testnet.axelarscan (links TBD)

 ## Examples

 ### Examples repo

 Prefer to build from examples?
 We have a full library below for you to choose from.

-View the github README in the `axelar-local-gmp-examples` repo for instructions and code for several application examples:
+View the README in the `axelar-local-gmp-examples` repo.
+It provides instructions and code for several application examples.

 <Button title="Examples" url="https://github.com/axelarnetwork/axelar-local-gmp-examples" />

+[//]: # (Suggest we put this on one of the GMP pages, and also create a page that lists all videos, once we have more than 2.)

 ### Video on NFT linker example